Welcome to The Blackdown Practice

 PLEASE DO NOT ENTER THE SURGERY IF YOU THINK YOU MAY HAVE CORONAVIRUS.

 You should self-isolate and arrange a Covid test if you have a new continuous cough OR a fever OR a loss of/change in smell or taste.
-All household members should isolate if anyone in the household tests positive for Covid.
+Household members should follow government guidance if anyone in the household tests positive for Covid.
 Please do not visit the surgery if you have received a positive Covid result in the last 14 days, are awaiting a Covid test result, or you have been instructed to isolate by Track and Trace.

 For further guidance, visit www.gov.uk/coronavirus or if you require medical advice visit the NHS 111 website. https://111.nhs.uk/

-PLEASE WEAR A FACE COVERING IF VISITING THE SURGERY
+PLEASE WEAR A SURGICAL FACE MASK IF VISITING THE SURGERY

-In line with government guidance, patients entering the surgery should now wear a face covering unless they are exempt from doing so.
+Patients entering the surgery should wear a face mask unless they are exempt from doing so.

 For full government guidance regarding the wearing of face coverings in public places, please visit: Government Guidance on Face Coverings